cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 05:

 * Plumb random coins through the interface of randomized algorithms.
-  Specifically, add a random input to (V)DAF sharding algorihtm and IDPF key-generation algorithm and require implementations to specify the length of the random input.
+  Specifically, add a random input to (V)DAF sharding algorithm and IDPF key-generation algorithm and require implementations to specify the length of the random input.
 Accordingly, update Prio3, Poplar1, and IdpfPoplar to match the new interface.
 This change is intended to improve coverage of test